haskell/cabal/Cabal/doc/installing-packages.markdown

 description file, and files named in the `license-file`, `main-is`, `c-sources`, `data-files` and `extra-source-files` fields.

+If the package includes generated Haskell source files, they can be excluded from the distribution on the command line.  `Paths_`_pkgname_ does not need to be so specified; Cabal automatically knows to exclude it.

 This command takes the following option:

 `--snapshot`
 :   Append today's date (in "YYYYMMDD" format) to the version number for
     the generated source package.
 The original package is unaffected.

+`--generated-module=`_module_
+:   Specify that the named module is machine-generated and not to be included
+    it in the distribution.
+Note that this takes a module name, not a path name (that is, `Distribution.GeneratedModule` rather than `Distribution/GeneratedModule.hs`).

 [dist-simple]:  ../libraries/Cabal/Distribution-Simple.html
 [dist-make]:    ../libraries/Cabal/Distribution-Make.html